 Our Pick: Best Overall Breathable Mattress for Infants and Babies

 There’s a lot to love about the Newton Baby Crib Mattress, making it an easy pick for the best breathable crib mattress for most families.

 Sure, it’s not perfect.
 But it has loads of “pros.”
-For the average family, we think the pros outweigh the cons by a considerable distance.
+For the average family, and for newborns and infants 0 to 12 months in particular, I think the pros outweigh the cons by a considerable distance.

 Newton offers a 100 night trial with free shipping and returns, which makes it easy to test this bed mattress out to ensure it works for your family, and a lifetime limited warranty.

 Naturepedic mattresses are a trusted name when it comes to organic mattresses that are non-toxic and free from mystery materials.
 They’re made in the USA, and have impressive certifications such as Greenguard Gold and Madesafe.